NikDev9/NikDev9/README.md

 - 👋 Hi, I’m @NikDev9
-- 👀 I’m interested in exploring and learning new technologies.
+- 👀 Enthusiastic developer interested in exploring new technologies and gaining more skills.
-- 🌱 I’m currently learning Android programming.
+- :D Previously worked on projects in Kotlin and Ionic framework.
+- 🌱 Currently working on a Django React project.

 <!---
 NikDev9/NikDev9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.